jsm28/matholymp-py/docs/intro.rst

 The following prerequisite software should be installed to use
 matholymp:

-* `Python <https://www.python.org/>`_, version 2.7.x (not Python 3).
+* `Python <https://www.python.org/>`_, version 3.5 or later.
-  (The command-line parts of matholymp should also work with Python 3.2.x or later, although this has only been tested with 3.4 and later.)

 * `PyICU <https://pypi.org/project/PyICU/>`_ (which in turn
   requires `ICU <http://site.icu-project.org/>`_).

+* `Roundup <http://roundup-tracker.org/>`_, version 2.0.0 or later
-* `Roundup <http://roundup-tracker.org/>`_ (used to provide a web interface for editing databases for the online registration system;
+  (used to provide a web interface for editing databases for the online registration system; the issue-tracking parts of Roundup, and the email interface, are not used; Roundup is not needed if the online registration system is not used).
+Until version 2.0.0 is released, the current development version of Roundup is needed;
-  the issue-tracking parts of Roundup, and the email interface, are not used; Roundup is not needed if the online registration system is not used).
-(Roundup does not yet support Python 3, which is why Python 3 is not supported for online registration.)
-Use of the current version of Roundup, 1.6.0 as of this writing, is recommended; older versions will not work because of Roundup API changes.
-Some bugs relevant to some uses of matholymp are still present in 1.6.0, so you should consider applying the patches in the :file:`roundup-patches/` directory in the matholymp source distribution before installing Roundup.
+  older versions will not work because of Roundup API changes .
+Some bugs relevant to some uses of matholymp are still present in the current development version of Roundup, so you should consider applying the patches in the :file:`roundup-patches/` directory in the matholymp source distribution before installing Roundup.
 See :ref:`roundup-patches` for more details of those patches.

-* `PyPDF2 <https://mstamy2.github.io/PyPDF2/>`_ or the older `pyPdf
-  <http://pybrary.net/pyPdf/>`_ (used in generating PDF documents from
+* `PyPDF2 <https://mstamy2.github.io/PyPDF2/>`_ (used in generating
-  registration system data; not needed if that part of matholymp is not used).
+  PDF documents from registration system data; not needed if that part of matholymp is not used).

 * `Pillow <https://python-pillow.org/>`_, built with support for JPEG and PNG files (used in the registration system; not needed if that